Skip to Content

 what are easy swaps that make good gifts?

-My favorite way to make easy eco friendly swaps for tried-and-true gifts is to look at the materials used.
+My favorite tip for gifting swaps is to look at the materials used.
 Candles can be made plastic free, especially when soy wax and wood wicks are used.

 You can buy eco-friendly and natural beauty products rather than hitting up your local big box beauty store.
 Or, you can bake a delicious plant based treat rather than something pre-packaged and highly processed.